Baowen-L/copy/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate in Political Science at the University of Montreal (Canada).
-During my PhD, I have been a Visiting Researcher at the Department of Political Science at Aarhus University.
+I am a PhD candidate at the University of Montreal (Canada) and Shanghai International Studies University (China).
 I am funded by the [Fond de recherche du Québec Société et Culture (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).

-Starting in the fall of 2023, I will be a Max Weber Fellow at the European University Institute.

-I do research at the intersection of political opinion, geography and economy.
-I am also interested in questions on political behavior, group identity, and the political consequences of housing market.
-Methodologically, I have a keen interest for causal inference, experimental methods in social sciences and smart identification strategies.

 I am currently a research fellow at the [Canada Research Chair in Electoral Democracy](https://www.chairedemocratie.com) led by Ruth Dassonneville and affiliated with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca).
 I am also a catalyst of the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org).